CIBOLib/CIBOLib.github.io/InterneTools/equality_terminator/readme_equality_terminator.md

-# Usage: todo

-# Usage through equaltity_terminator_executer:
+# Usage of the equaltity_terminator_executer:

 python3 equality_terminator_executer --dir_path inputdir --output_dir outputdir

-one can use the optional parameter --max_parallel 'number' to use 'number'-many subprocesses instead of only one.
+The equality_terminator_executer.py uses the equality_terminator.py, so please do not remove this file.

 # Validity:

 The following grep queries in the collection folder must not return anything in the future, so that the conversion of E-constraints into G- and L-contraints by the provided Python script is valid:

 grep -r 'INDICATORS' .

 grep -r 'REFROW' .

 The reason is that for efficiency reasons not the whole mps is parsed but only to the NAME ROWS, (optional: USERCUTS, LAZYCONS) COLUMNS and RHS section.
 In a usual mps we have following sections: